Friday 4 August 2017

 Never Waste a Good Crisis: Learning from the Cracks of the European Economic Crisis

-Presented by Vincent Taapken, Founding Director, New Industry
+Vincent Taapken, Founding Director, New Industry

 While Australia was spared a deep financial-economic crisis in the last decade, the European continent was hit hard.
 The real estate market came to a standstill, with victims in all disciplines.
 A great reset was a fact.
 But as the European economies are now back on track, we learn that a good crisis also has its benefits.
 In this keynote address, developer Vincent Taapken will give insight into the lessons learned from these challenges.
 He questions whether an economic crisis might even be better for creative, innovative and sustainable urban development than a continuous growing real estate market.
 Australian cities are already experiencing the downsides of a speculative market, where homes seem to be a commodity instead of a place to live.
 Problems of affordability, lack of creativity and quality and short-term thinking might lead to new challenges in the near future.

 Geoffrey London, Professor of Architecture, University of Western Australia